 Using public folders in Exchange is a common affair today.
 But what will happen if these folders are corrupt or the content in it is inaccessible?
 Due to some misfortunes like power supply shutdown, application interference, hardware failure, etc., Exchange mailboxes and public folder data may become unavailable to the users.

-Manual methods for Exchange server recovery are tedious and unreliable in practice.
+Manual methods for Exchange server data recovery are tedious and unreliable in practice.
 Today’s Exchange administrators have no extra time to spend.
 They require such software that fulfills all the requirements and gives desired results instantly.
 Kernel for Exchange Recovery is an advanced solution that can recover mailbox from an EDB file, lost or inaccessible including public folders.
 It provides selective recovery with smart data filters and selection options.
 After the recovery of public folders, users can save the recovered data to several destinations including Live Exchange, Outlook PST file, Office 365, etc.

 We have discussed the role of public folders in Exchange Server and the ways to mail enable them.
 Methods to enable and disable mails in public folders are given in detail.
 The professional Exchange Server Recovery tool to recover Exchange public folders is also mentioned here for reference.
 Hope this article have cleared some queries of your about Exchange public folders!